jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Stargazer you look disappointed.
 You think revolutions are fun.
 You want to follow _Les Miserables_ and march in the streets.
 Maybe we should.
 You get the bristol boards, I'll get the paint, and we'll change the world!
 Free college education!
 Less bank regulations!
 Affordable health insurance!
 Tax cuts!
 We'll save the planet and the government's credit rating!

-It'll be fun.
-We'll write the solutions in regulations, talk on cable news, and "poof" it'll all happen.

 When your cars breaks down, you call a mechanic for help.
 If he shows up with no tools you'd get mad.
 No arguments, no discussions.
 Nothing else matters.
-No tools, means no problem-solving.
+Because no tools, means no problem-solving.

 Middle class people have a host of problems like water, prescription drug, and tutoring bills.
 You need solutions.
 When someone says they can help, you should ask what tool they have, or will give you, that will help.
-You don't need regulations, laws, or blog posts anymore then you need to see the mechanic's favorite manual.
+You don't need regulations, laws, or blog posts anymore then you need to see the mechanic's favorite car repair manual.
 You need tools.

+Red / blue philosophies show up with no tools.
+Not because red / blue leaders and supporters don't care.
+But because their philosophies don't know.
+Stuck on old tools, they tell the middle class to walk to the nearest gas station and hope for help.

-Now consider that with a new digital car, like a Tesla, the car could call the mechanic, give him a diagnostic, and he'd tell what the problem is, and most importantly, what you need to do next.
+Now consider that with a new digital car, like a Tesla, the car could call the mechanic, give him a diagnostic, and he'd tell what the problem is, and most importantly, what to do next.

 Now consider it's often against the rules to solve problems so simply.
+Patent laws, insurance regulations, nondisclosure agreements; a mountain of unknown rules any antagonist can use to say keep us pretending it's 1969.

-Please realize what we're missing out on.
-Here's a exercise that'll help.
+Please realize how much new digital tools help.
+Here's a exercise to do it.
 Everytime you want to watch a Netflix show or YouTube video, get in your car, drive five miles, wait 10 minutes, throw away six bucks, drive back home, and then press play.
-That's what DVDs were like.
+Easy to forget, but that's what DVDs were like.

 Netflix was a big victory.
 But a rare one.
-Today, how we pay taxes, recognize education, repair electronics, transfer home ownership, decide our investments, sign sales contracts, get hired, fire someone, use car insurance, access medical records, and so much more, works like a DVD.
+Today, how we pay taxes, recognize education, repair electronics, transfer home ownership, decide our investments, sign sales contracts, get hired, fire someone, use warranties, access medical records, and so much more, works like a DVD.
 A unneccessary and expensive pain in the ass enforced by a Death Star of rules.

-Not because red / blue leaders and supporters don't care.
-But because their philosophies don't know, so they basically tell the middle class to walk to the nearest gas station.
-It's the solution they're familiar with.
+Just like our ancestors were told voting, reading science books, owning a musket was against the rules.

-The power of internet connected digital cars, solar panel roofs, air quality testors, EKG monitors, repairable laptops, safe nuclear reactors, easy to manufacture vaccines, waterless toilets, online education, is impossible to harness with old philosophies obessed with growing and protecting limited tools.
-Thus, we're held back in the story of civilization.
+It doesn't have to be politicians job to create, make, market new tools.
+Just get the Death Star out of the way.
+Until it's gone, the power of internet connected digital cars, solar panel roofs, air quality testors, EKG monitors, repairable laptops, safe nuclear reactors, easy to manufacture vaccines, waterless toilets, online education, is impossible to harness with old philosophies obessed with protecting limited tools, and holding us back in the story of civilization.

 Ignore revolutions!
 Resist the self-gratification and fun of blaming "the other side" for society's problems.

-Digital tools and their many Jedi innovators are ready and waiting to solve real-life problems, it's intoxicating to them.
+Digital tools and their many Jedi innovators, coders, technicians, designers, repair shops, are ready and waiting to solve real-life problems, it's intoxicating to them.
 We just need Techvolution, the freedom to choose the best tools to solve our problems at home, work, and leisure.
 The people majically bonding with whatever tool they want, is the ultimate revolution.

 ## Good and Bad Stories